 TIDC is authorized to set standards and policies related to, among others, attorney performance, attorney qualifications, training, caseload controls, indigency determinations, contracting, and attorney compensation.
 TIDC serves as a clearinghouse for Texas indigent defense data and provides technical assistance to counties.

-In 2010, the state created the Office of Capital Writs to represent those under sentence of death in their state post-conviction habeas corpus and related proceedings.
+In 2010, the state created the Office of Capital and Forensic Writs to represent those under sentence of death in their state post-conviction habeas corpus and related proceedings.

 How the right to counsel is funded